leoochenn/firstTimeOnGithub/README.md

 `git branch` let you see it what branch are you in.

-`git branch -b brancdName` let you create a new branch.
+`git branch brancdName` let you create a new branch.

 -	git switch

 `git switch branchName` let you switch between branches.

+- git pull

+`git pull origin branchName` let you pull the changes form the *branchName* to you current working branch.

+- git merge

+`git merge mergeBranchName` let you merge the *mergeBranchName* to you current working branch.